abdulla1998/32-bit-only-iOS-9.3.5-Jailbreak/README.md

 Already supported: iPhone 4S

-Planned Support: all 32 bit devices
+Planned Support: all 32 bit devices on iOS 9.3.5 (13G36)

 Please do not open an issue for any silly reasons, it will just be closed right away!